andrearanica/procedural-generation/README.md

 2. Install the compiler:

-     2.1 On Windows, you can install [MinGW32](https://github.com/brechtsanders/winlibs_mingw/releases/download/10.2.0-11.0.0-8.0.0-r7/winlibs-i686-posix-dwarf-gcc-10.2.0-llvm-11.0.0-mingw-w64-8.0.0-r7.7z) and extract it under `C:\`.
-Then you have to use [MSYS](https://sourceforge.net/projects/mingw/files/MSYS/Base/msys-core/msys-1.0.11/MSYS-1.0.11.exe/download) as shell, which has all the necessary components to build the project.
+     2.1 On Windows, you can install [MinGW32](https://github.com/brechtsanders/winlibs_mingw/releases/download/10.2.0-11.0.0-8.0.0-r7/winlibs-i686-posix-dwarf-gcc-10.2.0-llvm-11.0.0-mingw-w64-8.0.0-r7.7z) and extract it under `C:\mingw32\`.
+Then you have to install [MSYS](https://sourceforge.net/projects/mingw/files/MSYS/Base/msys-core/msys-1.0.11/MSYS-1.0.11.exe/download), which is a shell that has all the necessary components to build the project.

      2.2 On Linux you can use the default compiler which can be installed with the following command.